-The accompanying supplementary information, in the combining general fund, nonmajor governmental funds, and motor fuel tax fund schedules, is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The accompanying supplementary information, the combining general fund schedules, nonmajor governmental fund statement and schedule, and motor fuel tax fund schedules, is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the accompanying supplementary information, in the combining general fund, nonmajor governmental funds, and motor fuel tax fund schedules, is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the accompanying supplementary information, the combining general fund schedules, nonmajor governmental fund statement and schedule, and motor fuel tax fund schedules, is fairly stated, in all material respects, in relation to the basic financial statements as a whole.